v12technology/fluxtion/docs/sections/runtime/processing_events.md

 # Processing event streams
 {: .no_toc }

-This section documents the runtime event processing callback api and behaviour.
+This section documents the runtime event processing callback api and behaviour taking an imperative approach to using Fluxtion.

-Classes bound into an [EventProcessor](https://github.com/v12technology/fluxtion/tree/{{site.fluxtion_version}}/runtime/src/main/java/com/fluxtion/runtime/EventProcessor.java) register for event callbacks with annotations.
-The generated EventProcessor implements the [StaticEventProcessor]({{site.fluxtion_src_runtime}}/StaticEventProcessor.java), with the onEvent method acting as a bridge between external event streams and bound processing logic.
-User code reads the event streams calling onEvent with each new event received, the event processor then notifies annotated callback methods according to the [dispatch rules](../core-technology#event-dispatch-rules).

-The source project for the examples can be found [here]({{site.reference_examples}}/runtime-execution/src/main/java/com/fluxtion/example/reference/execution)
+## Three steps to using Fluxtion
+{: .no_toc }

+{: .info }
+1 - **Create user classes and mark event handling methods with Fluxtion annotations**<br>
+2 - Build the event processor using fluxtion compiler utility<br>
+3 - Integrate the event processor in the app and feed it events {: .fs-4 }

+In this section we are covering the first of these **Create user classes and mark event handling methods with Fluxtion annotations** using an imperative approach.

 {: .no_toc }
 <details open markdown="block">